jiahuei/TF2-pretrained-CNN/README.md

 Simple Python 3 wrapper for `tf.keras.applications` and `tensorflow_hub` CNN models.

+- Allows extraction of any number of intermediate layers (feature maps) from the CNN.
-The models are implemented as `tf.keras.layers.Layer` instances.
+- The models are implemented as `tf.keras.layers.Layer` instances.

 ## References